Formal Modeling and Verification of the Algorand Consensus Protocol in CADP: Verification

 \subsection{LNT Translation}

 Our LNT model consists of two main files.
-The first file, named \texttt{DATA.lnt}, comprises channel declarations for the various actions appearing in the processes, along with \texttt{V} and \texttt{N} respectively describing the constants for the votes needed to commit a block and the maximum number of nodes.
-In this instance, such values are set to $2$ and $4$ respectively:
+The first file, named \texttt{DATA.lnt}, comprises channel declarations for the various actions appearing in the processes, along with \texttt{N} and \texttt{T} respectively describing the constants for the maximum number of nodes in the network and the vote threshold needed to commit a block.
+In this instance, such values are set to $4$ and $2$ respectively: